Bruce Bugbee: Personal life

-Bugbee is married to his wife Diana West and lives in the Crockett House (Logan, Utah), a home registered in the National Register of Historic Places, where the two have developed a garden that is used for community events and parties.
+Bugbee is married to his wife Diana West and lives in the Crockett House (Logan, Utah), a home registered in the National Register of Historic Places, where the two have designed and planted a 30 x 40 foot flower design every summer since 1987.
+The design changes each year and has included tributes to classic children’s books, famous people, and world events.
+They frequently host community events and fund raisers for non-profits.
 Co-authored with his wife, he has published a book that covers photography from each of the annual gardens since 1982.